Joel Griffiths: Club career

-He played for Sydney United, Parramatta Power and Newcastle United Jets in the now defunct National Soccer League.
+He played for Sydney United, Parramatta Power and Newcastle United in the now defunct National Soccer League.
 He also had a brief stint with Leeds United where he made two appearances.

 He joined the Newcastle Jets on 31 July 2006, for an undisclosed fee after a brief spell in England with Leeds United, having signed from Swiss club Neuchâtel Xamax on 17 January 2006.
 He only managed two substitute appearances for Leeds and Griffiths attributed the lack of first team football to the perceived animosity from ex-Leeds manager Kevin Blackwell who only provided "non stop criticism".

 After joining the Newcastle Jets in the 2006–07 season Griffiths quickly formed the basis of the team that underwent a strong resurgence under new coach Gary van Egmond.
 His memorable performances include scoring two goals in extra time against Perth Glory in round 20 to draw the game at 3–3.
 At the end of the regular season Griffiths had contributed a total of 6 goals for the Jets.
 The Jets would finish third in the regular season and be narrowly knocked out of the chance to play in the AFC Champions League and the 2007 Grand Final.

 In the 2007–08 season, his twin brother Adam Griffiths joined the team.
 With the loss of key attacking players such as Nick Carle, Milton Rodríguez and Vaughan Coveny, Griffiths became the key to the Jets attack throughout the season.
 Early in the season Griffiths controversially assaulted a linesman, for which he was awarded a yellow card, narrowly escaping harsh punishment due to FIFA regulations.
 His club fined him two weeks' wages (one week of which was suspended).
 He later apologised for his actions.
 His performances on the pitch quickly lead him to be the focus of much media attention, with Griffiths remaining in career best form for much of the season.

 Two goals against Melbourne Victory in round 17 saw him called into the training squad for the A-League based Socceroos, but later had to withdraw from the squad due to injury.
 At the end of Griffiths' outstanding regular season he had scored 12 goals, which earned him the A-League Golden Boot award.
 Finishing second in the regular season on goal difference, the Jets later went on to win the Grand Final.